-Depending on the password manager you choose, additional features — which may or not be free —can add even more value to the service.
+Depending on the password manager you choose, additional features, which might be free, can add even more value to the service.

-- Some aren’t just for filling out online passwords but can also help populate other tedious online forms, such as billing or address information.
+- Fill in forms.
+Some aren’t just for filling out online passwords but also can help populate other tedious online forms, such as billing or address information.

-- Since this is a privately accessed app or website, you can often keep sensitive or important information — like notes, photos and other files — safe and easily accessible.
+- Keep info safe.
+Since this is a privately accessed app or website, you can often keep sensitive or important information — like notes, photos and other files — safe and easily accessible.

-- A few of these password managers can also scan the internet (including the “dark web”) for leaked or stolen personal data, and will alert you the moment your information is detected where it shouldn’t be.
+- Check for problems.
+A few of these password managers also can scan the internet (including the “dark web”) for leaked or stolen personal data and will alert you the moment your information is detected where it shouldn’t be.

-- Some password managers double as a VPN, or virtual private network, which helps you remain anonymous while browsing the internet.
-Using a VPN hides your online activity from your ISP, search engines, advertisers, social media platforms, the government and cyber-snooping criminals.
+- Remain hidden.
+Some password managers double as a VPN, or virtual private network, which helps you remain anonymous while browsing the internet.
+Using a VPN hides your online activity from your service provider, search engines, advertisers, social media platforms, the government and cyber-snooping criminals.

-- A few of these password managers can also hold a list of emergency contacts, in the event you need to provide a friend or family member access to your accounts — or if you pass away and want to leave these passwords to a trusted family member or friend.
+- Designate a surrogate.
+A few of these password managers also can hold a list of emergency contacts if you need to provide a friend or family member access to your accounts — or if you pass away and want to leave these passwords to a trusted family member or friend.

 Marc Saltzman has been a freelance technology journalist for 25 years.
 His podcast, 'Tech It Out,' aims to break down geek speak into street speak.